2023 Solar Incentives Guide for Miami Shores, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

-Your local Miami Shores solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Your local Miami Shores solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Miami Shores solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Miami Shores solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives